 We took off work two days before and two days after closing.
 I think that’s the minimum.
 You’ll always need more time than you think.
 And packing up the old house has more time constraints than moving into the new place.

 We scheduled a housewarming party because it set a target for having a reasonable amount of unpacking and set up completed ant it was a chance to properly thank people who helped with the move.
 We planned it in advance so we would have cash to support it—moving can be a cash-strapped time, so you need to plan.

 PODs (and similar) are rented per month.
 There is an additional fee for each additional move.
 St. Louis City has a one week limit for ‘street parking’ for a POD.
+Check your municipality for rules.
 Follow the first in/last out principle.
 Make sure nothing too important is buried in the back of the POD.